Mario Barrios: Professional career

-WBA (Regular) super lightweight champion
+WBA (Regular) super-lightweight champion

 Barrios vs. Akhmedov

 On September 28, 2019, Barrios was victorious against undefeated Batyr Akhmedov by unanimous decision, with scores of 114–112, 115–111, 116–111, to win the vacant WBA (Regular) super lightweight title in a tough contest on the undercard of Errol Spence Jr. vs. Shawn Porter, in which Barrios dropped Akhmedov twice in the fourth and twelfth rounds but took considerable punishment resulting in most of his face being swollen.
 The decision was considered controversial by many pundits and observers.

 Barrios vs. Karl

-On October 31, 2020 in front of his hometown crowd at Alamodrome in San Antonio, Texas on the undercard of Gervonta Davis vs. Léo Santa Cruz, Barrios defended his WBA (Regular) title with a sixth-round technical knockout victory against Ryan Karl.
+On October 31, 2020, in front of a crowd at Alamodrome in San Antonio, Texas on the undercard of Gervonta Davis vs. Léo Santa Cruz, Barrios defended his WBA (Regular) title with a sixth-round technical knockout victory against Ryan Karl.
 In the sixth round, an accidental head clash caused a bad cut over Karl’s right eye, and blood poured down his face.
-After the cut was examined by the ringside doctor, the fight resumed and the two men immediately went hard after each other, until Barrios dropped Karl during with a pair of left hooks to the chin during a fierce exchange.
+After the cut was examined by the ringside doctor, the fight resumed and the two men immediately went hard after each other, until Barrios dropped Karl with a pair of left hooks to the chin during a fierce exchange.
 As soon as Karl went down, the referee called off the fight at 2 minutes, 23 seconds.
 At the time of the stoppage, Barrios led 48–47, 49–46, 49–46 on the judges' scorecards.

 Barrios vs. Davis

-Barrios faced fellow undefeated Gervonta Davis on Showtime PPV on June 26, 2021 at the State Farm Arena in Atlanta.
+Barrios faced fellow undefeated Gervonta Davis on Showtime PPV on June 26, 2021, at the State Farm Arena in Atlanta.
 Davis knocked Barrios down twice in the eighth round, and again in the eleventh round en route to an eleventh-round technical knockout victory, handing Barrios his first professional loss.
 At the time of the stoppage, Barrios was down 97–91 and 96–92 twice on the judges' scorecards.

+Welterweight

 Barrios vs. Thurman

-After the loss to Davis, Barrios decided to challenge Keith Thurman, who, like him, was coming off of a loss.
-Barrios lost a clear unanimous decision with scores of 117–111 and two scores of 118–110.
+After the loss to Davis, Barrios decided to move up a weight-class and challenge the former-unified (WBA and WBC) welterweight champion Keith "One Time" Thurman, who, like him, was coming off of a loss.

+Their bout took place at the Michelob Ultra Arena in Las Vegas on 5 February 2022, with their fight also serving as a WBC welterweight world title eliminator.

+And after 12 rounds of boxing, Barrios lost a clear unanimous decision with scores of 117–111 and two scores of 118–110.